-Key Advantages of Irreversible Drugs
+Key Advantages of Covalent Drugs

-Challenges in Developing Irreversible Drugs
+Challenges in Developing Covalent Drugs

 Our FUSION™ System

-We aim to leverage our capabilities and platform to establish ourselves as a leader in developing irreversible small molecules in order to maximize the depth and durability of clinical benefit for patients with various cancers.
+We aim to leverage our capabilities and platform to establish ourselves as a leader in developing covalent small molecules in order to maximize the depth and durability of clinical benefit for patients with various cancers.

 Fig. 2.
 The Biomea FUSION™ System

-We leverage unique scaffold designs based on crystal structure analysis with our team’s deep experience in irreversible small molecule drug development.
+We leverage unique scaffold designs based on crystal structure analysis with our team’s deep experience in covalent small molecule drug development.
 The Biomea Fusion team members were involved in creating some of the most exciting compounds in commercial use today.
-Top of the list is PCI-32765, an irreversible inhibitor of BTK, which achieves precise target inhibition with a benign safety profile.
+Top of the list is PCI-32765, an covalent inhibitor of BTK, which achieves precise target inhibition with a benign safety profile.
 This compound is commercially available as IMBRUVICA with over $6B of yearly sales and a label that shows overall survival benefits.

 We also apply rigorous safety assessments as an integral part of our compound selection processes.
 We use standard receptor screening tools as well as in-vivo single and ascending dosages with multiple schedules to ensure our compounds are safe in all dosing and usage circumstances.
 We strive to provide patient-friendly and targeted solutions to address complex diseases.
 Particularly in oncology, many existing therapies often use aggressive toxins in the hope of controlling the spread of the disease which leads to a myriad of side effects.
 We aim to laser focus on the target and to do so with incredibly effective compounds that have been preclinically tested and shown to have relative benign safety profiles.